briandrum/codes.forchagrin.com/_chapters/chapter-521-health-safety-and-sanitation.md

 ## 521.07   Fences

-(Editor’s note: Former Section 521.07 was repealed by Ordinance 1995-18, passed April 10, 1995.)
+(Editor's note: Former Section 521.07 was repealed by Ordinance 1995-18, passed April 10, 1995.)

 ## 521.08   Littering and deposit of garbage, rubbish, junk, etc